section-engineering-education/engineering-education/articles/build-a-ticketing-app-with-adonisjs-and-vuejs/index.md

 ### Testing the project

-Here is a preview of what we have developed so far.
+Here is a preview of what we have developed so far:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qf7vvjNjjIU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>